soverenio/docs/docs/administration/updating-soveren.md

            ```
 ## Soveren cloud

-Soveren cloud is managed by the Soveren team and doesn't require updates from the user side.
+Soveren cloud is managed by the Soveren team and doesn't require updates from the user.

 !!! tip
     Soveren cloud supports only the latest Soveren gateway version.
-Learn how to update Soveren gateway above to avoid any incompatibility issues.
+Update Soveren gateway with the latest version to avoid any incompatibility issues.